restic/restic/doc/040_backup.rst

 be backed up that are not in the same folder or are maybe pre-filtered by other software.

-or example maybe you want to backup files that have a certain filename in them:
+For example maybe you want to backup files that have a certain filename in them:

 .. code-block:: console